 Life is about balance, so don’t ruin all your festival fun by stressing too much over a couple of days relaxing those health reigns.
-And, don’t forget that you’re probably getting a fair amount of exercise while you’re enjoying those dance bangers and pitching that tent; the average festival-goer burns around 9,000 calories and walks nearly 25kms over the course of a weekend, so you can be forgiven for skipping that Saturday morning yoga class.
+And, don’t forget that you’re probably getting a fair amount of exercise while you’re enjoying those dance bangers and pitching that tent; the average festival-goer burns around 9,000 calories and walks nearly 15 miles over the course of a weekend, so you can be forgiven for skipping that Saturday morning yoga class.

 Fuel your fun

 Give your body a solid hit of nutrition in the AM and you’ll set yourself up for a long day of fun ahead!
 Make sure your breakfast includes plenty of fiber, carbohydrates and protein to keep you energised throughout the day.
 If you’re eating on site, try a green smoothie and add a tablespoon of chia, or opt for protein rich breakfast bowl.
 If you’re looking for a DIY breakfast, we love the Aloha Protein Bar Vanilla Almond Crunch, which is packed with protein and fiber for the perfect festival breakfast or energy-boosting snack.

 Check your options early

 In the battle against terrible (but delicious!) food choices, forewarned is forearmed.
 Most festivals will list their food vendors on their website in the lead up to the event so you can take a look and have a couple of better-for-you options already in mind.
 Or, take a few mins when you first get on site to wander the grounds and scope out what’s available.
 When you’re tired and hungry, the last thing you want to do is be traipsing around aimlessly, reaching for that slice of pizza.